Amora987/Challenge-2/loan_qualifier_app/README.md

 - The application will prompt:
   ![](https://github.com/Amora987/Challenge-2/blob/main/loan_qualifier_app/pictures/enter_user_info.PNG)

-- Once its done running, it will generate a the loans in a new file that the user qualifies for.
+- Once its done running, it will generate a the loans in a new file called ```qualifying_loans.csv``` that the user qualifies for.